percona/percona-server/doc/source/release-notes/Percona-Server-5.7.22-22.rst

 Percona is glad to announce the release of Percona Server 5.7.22-22 on May 31, 2018.
 Downloads are available `here <http://www.percona.com/downloads/Percona-Server-5.7/Percona-Server-5.7.22-22/>`_ and from the :doc:`Percona Software Repositories </installation>`.

-This release is based on `MySQL 5.7.22 <http://dev.mysql.com/doc/relnotes/mysql/5.7/en/news-5-7-22.html>`_ and includes all the bug fixes in it. |Percona Server| 5.7.22-22 is now the current GA
+This release is based on `MySQL 5.7.22 <http://dev.mysql.com/doc/relnotes/mysql/5.7/en/news-5-7-22.html>`_ and includes all the bug fixes in it. **Percona Server for MySQL** 5.7.22-22 is now the current GA
 (Generally Available) release in the 5.7 series.

 All software developed by Percona is open-source and free.